-35. (1) The Authority may suspend or cancel the approval of any person as an authorised person if -
+35. (1) The Commissioner may suspend or cancel the approval of any person as an authorised person if -

-(a) the Authority is satisfied that such person - [S 56/2018]

-- (i) had obtained or procured his approval by fraud or misrepresentation; - (ii) is in breach of any condition subject to which the approval was granted; or - (iii) is no longer a fit and proper person to act as a relevant authorised person; or - (b) the Authority considers that it is in the public interest to do so.
+- (a) he is satisfied that such person - - (i) had obtained or procured his approval by fraud or misrepresentation; - (ii) is in breach of any condition subject to which the approval was granted; or - (iii) is no longer a fit and proper person to act as a relevant authorised person; or - (b) he considers that it is in the public interest to do so.

-(2) The Authority shall, before suspending or cancelling the approval of any person as an authorised person under subsection (1) -
+(2) The Commissioner shall, before suspending or cancelling the approval of any person as an authorised person under subsection (1) -

-(a) give the affected person notice in writing of the intention of the Authority to do so;
+(a) give the affected person notice in writing of his intention to do so;